filiptodoric/Magic-Realm/README.md

 - Finish adding natives over dwellings
 - Investigate resting (feasible to do without combat?)
 - Attempt to add trading
-- Implement discovery of hidden paths

-Testing:
-- Explore the map and ensure that the adjacency list doesn't have flaws (minor)

 Documentation:
 - We need documentation for the submission!
 We need someone to wrap this by Tuesday at 6 AM...